-8.1 The Commission examined accuracy and adequacy of the evidence and information provided in the application in accordance with Section 23 of the Act and determined that there was sufficient evidence of prima facie dumping of Paint Brush Filaments, PCT Nos.
-5404.1900, 5404.9000 and 5406.0000 into Pakistan from China and such imports prima facie caused material retardation to the establishment of domestic industry.
+8.1 The Commission examined accuracy and adequacy of the evidence and information provided in the application in accordance with Section 23 of the Act and determined that there was sufficient evidence of alleged dumping of Paint Brush Filament classified under PCT Codes 5404.1900, 5404.9000 and 5406.0000 into Pakistan from China and such imports caused material retardation to the establishment of domestic industry.
 Therefore, the Commission decided to initiate an investigation in this case on January 19, 2024.

 8.2 The Commission issued a notice of initiation in accordance with Section 27 of the Act, which was published in the Official Gazette1 of Pakistan and in two widely circulated national newspapers2 (one in English language and one in Urdu Language) on January 20, 2024.
-Investigation concerning dumped imports of Paint Brush Filaments into Pakistan originating in and/or exported from China was thus initiated on January 20, 2024, in accordance with Section 27(2) of the Act.
+Investigation concerning dumped imports of Paint Brush Filament into Pakistan originating in and/or exported from China was thus initiated on January 20, 2024.in accordance with Section 27(2) of the Act.

-8.3 In pursuance of Section 27 of the Act, the Commission notified Diplomatic Mission of China in Islamabad of initiation of the investigation (by sending a copy of the notice of initiation) on January 22, 2024, with a request to forward it to all exporters/ producers involved in production, sales and export of Paint Brush Filaments in China.
+8.3 In pursuance of Section 27 of the Act, the Commission notified Diplomatic Mission of China in Islamabad of initiation of the investigation (by sending a copy of the notice of initiation) on January 22, 2024, with a request to forward it to all exporters/ producers involved in production, sales and export of Paint Brush Filament in China.
 Copy of the notice of initiation was also sent directly to exporters/ producers whose addresses were available with the Commission, Pakistani importers, and the Applicant on January 22, 2024.

-8.4 In accordance with Section 28 of the Act, on January 22, 2024, the Commission sent copies of full text of the written application (non-confidential version) along with exporter's questionnaire to exporters/ producers in China whose complete addresses were available with the Commission.
-The Commission on January 22, 2024 also sent copies of full text of the written application (non-confidential version) along with exporter's questionnaire to the Diplomatic Mission of China in Islamabad with a request to forward it to their respective exporters/ producers involved in production, sale and/or export of Paint Brush Filaments.
+8.4 In accordance with Section 28 of the Act, on January 22, 2024, the Commission sent copy of full text of the written application (non-confidential version) along with Exporter's Questionnaire to exporters/ producers of Investigated Product in China, whose complete addresses were available with the Commission in China.
+The Commission on January 22, 2024 also sent copy of full text of the written application (non-confidential version) along with Exporter's Questionnaire to the Diplomatic Mission of China in Islamabad with a request to forward it to their respective exporters/ producers involved in production, sale and/or export of Paint Brush Filament from China.